MarinovM03/mini-web-projects/README.md

 - Create a reference collection for common logic, UI patterns, and techniques
 - Challenge myself to implement small ideas quickly and cleanly
 - Incrementally improve and refactor code as my style and preferences evolve

 ---

-## 📜 License

-This repository is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

----